Newmarket railway station, Brisbane

 Newmarket railway station is located on the Ferny Grove line in Queensland, Australia.
 It serves the Brisbane suburb of Newmarket.

+History

+With the opening of The Enoggera Line in 1899.
+The stock saleyards which were moved to Newmarket from Normanby ca.1880.
+The station was originally used as a rail yard mainly used for transporting cattle from the sales yard between Wilston Road and Enoggera Road.
+The remains of the rail yard where the stock used to be loaded can be seen from platform 1 today.

 Services

 Newmarket station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.